 This is made possible by the increased torque of 2,800 Nm.
 Thanks to newly developed turbo technology the power is also greatest at low revs.
 This makes the 460 horsepower feel like a lot more, despite the engine being so economical.

 But to run at such low revs wouldn’t have been possible without the new transmission, I-Shift 2.
 This is double clutched so it can change much faster, without losing any power.

 “The feeling is just magic.
 The power is there the whole time, you don’t lose anything on gear changes.
 It simply flows, softly and quietly,” says Björn Lyngsjö, project manager for I-Shift 2.

-Similar gearboxes are used in the racing world and have started to appear in passenger cars, but Volvo is first in with this technology in a heavy goods vehicle.
+Similar gearboxes are used in the racing world and have started to appear in passenger cars, but Volvo is first in the world with this technology in a heavy goods vehicle.

 “It’s like having two I-Shift gearboxes to change between in a fraction of a second.
 When you start driving in first gear on one, second gear is already in place on the other,” says Björn Lyngsjö.